scandum/quadsort/README.md

 - [fluxsort](https://github.com/scandum/fluxsort) is a hybrid stable quicksort / quadsort.

 - [gridsort](https://github.com/scandum/gridsort) is a hybrid stable cubesort / quadsort.
 Gridsort makes O(n) moves rather than the typical O(n log n) moves.
-It is an online sort and might be of interest to those interested in data structures.
+It is an online sort and might be of interest to those interested in data structures and sorting very large arrays.

 - [twinsort](https://github.com/scandum/twinsort) is a simplified quadsort with a much smaller code size.
 Twinsort might be of use to people who want to port or understand quadsort; it does not use